Is there a racial 'double standard'?

 Video

-Footballer Raheem Sterling has accused the press of helping fuel racism and holding people of colour to "double standards".
+Raheem Sterling has accused the press of helping fuel racism, but does this fit with people's experiences?

-The BBC went out onto the streets of London to find out whether this fits with people's personal experiences.

 -